Academic Policies & Information

 Students may appeal probationary or dismissal status in accordance with the following procedures.

 - Within one week of being placed on probation or suspension, students must submit a written statement to the Academic Dean explaining why they feel they should not be placed on such status.
+The statement must explain why the student failed to make satisfactory academic progress, and what has changed in the student’s situation that will allow the student to demonstrate satisfactory academic progress at the next evaluation.
 If available, documentation should be included.

 - The CCNN Appeals Committee will consider an appeal within one week (5 working days) of receipt of the student’s appeal statement.